chrisrzhou/unified-doc/src/readme.md

-This section provides source code for the monorepo and docs.

-Specifically, it is currently purely reserved to support [shadowing Gatsby themes](https://www.gatsbyjs.org/docs/themes/shadowing/).
+This section is set up to support [shadowing Gatsby themes](https://www.gatsbyjs.org/docs/themes/shadowing/) for the docs.